Baqirha: Temple

 The oldest building is a Roman prostyle temple, which stands at the upper, southern end away from the settlement near the street.
 It may have been built on the site of a much older sanctuary.
 The temple from the year 161 AD was dedicated to Zeus Bomos (" Zeus, the altar"), a local name for the main Syrian god Baal.
 Zeus' temples were often built on mountains; another was in close proximity on the summit of Jebel Sheikh Baraqat (south of Refade), and several around the summit of Hermon.
-It is not known which deity was worshiped in the temple of Babisqa, two kilometers to the east.
+It is not known which deity was worshipped in the temple of Babisqa, two kilometres to the east.

 Above the base of the temple, which is comparable to the Baal Shamin temple in Palmyra, a rectangular building made of mighty limestone blocks rose, to which an entrance hall with four pillars was presented on the west side.
 The eastern rear wall up to the gable and part of the north wall were preserved.
 In front of the temple are the sections of the collapsed columns and Corinthian capitals.

 Two houses from the 3rd century are preserved in ruins, the remaining ruins date from the 4th to 7th centuries.
-The religious dispute in the 4th century seems to have only gradually been decided in Baqirha in favor of Christianity.
+The religious dispute in the 4th century seems to have only gradually been decided in Baqirha in favour of Christianity.
 Soon after the reign of the Roman emperor Julian (360–363), the first Christians are documented in writing.
 From 384 a deacon named Mikalos owned his own house.
-At the same time, Zeus was worshiped here and in Dar Qita until the end of the 5th century.
+At the same time, Zeus was worshipped here and in Dar Qita until the end of the 5th century.